-- 12. apply an integrated understanding of classical and modern physics and associated mathematical tools to tackle both well-defined and open-ended problems making appropriate simplifications, estimations and approximations, to formulate solutions and present them logically; - 13. demonstrate knowledge and understanding of the fundamental models and concepts of physics and their applications. - 14. apply in-depth knowledge and understanding in several chosen advanced subjects in physics; - 15. carry out open-ended extended investigations with supervision, using textbooks and primary scientific literature, analysing information and sources critically and presenting findings clearly; - 16. work constructively as part of a team, planning and executing extended practical or theoretical projects and present findings in written and oral forms making use of information and communication technologies; - 17. be objective, open-minded, critically-thinking and curious and have the confidence to apply understanding and skill to tackle new and complex challenges within and beyond the discipline; - 18. reflect critically on understanding, learning and skills, identifying strengths and areas for further development, to grow continually in expertise.
+- 12. apply in-depth knowledge and understanding in several chosen advanced subjects in physics; - 13. work independently and constructively as part of a team, planning, designing and executing practical or theoretical extended projects, presenting findings to a critical expert audience in written, and oral forms; - 14. communicate, especially in a scientific setting, in the local language of your host university;

+- 15. adapt effectively to an unfamiliar learning and working environment in an international context; - 16. be objective, open-minded, critically-thinking and curious and have the confidence to apply understanding and skill to tackle new and complex challenges within and beyond the discipline; - 17. reflect critically on understanding, learning and skills, identifying strengths and areas for further development, to grow continually in expertise.